babaissarkar/ssplot/README.md

 4. Extract the ZIP.
 5. Enter the folder inside the ZIP (or the cloned folder) and open a terminal there.
 6. Run using `./ssplot` from your terminal/command line (For linux), or go to the directory where the file `SSPlot.jar` is, open a terminal there and run `java -jar SSPlot.jar`
-7. Alternatively, for other OSes, see the section __Other OSes__.
-8. You may need to set the `CLASSPATH` environment variable if you want to use an alternate engine for math equation parsing, as explained in a later section.
+7. You may need to set the `CLASSPATH` environment variable if you want to use an alternate engine for math equation parsing, as explained in a later section.

 # Short installation for Ubuntu
 1. Install Java `sudo apt install default-jre`.